 For your filter expression, simply enter your valid hostname.
 If you have more than one, separate them by a vertical bar ( | ).
 If you have a third-party payment service like checkout.shopify.com, you may need to enter it as well.

 Note: if you can’t see the “Include” radio button in the Filter page, look BELOW the Exclude section (which is expanded when it is selected).
 When you select Include, the Exclude section will collapse and the Include section will expand as in the image.

 It is not necessary to enter all of the subdomains (like www and help) – Regex will perform a partial match by default, so I keep the expression shorter by simplifying to just the root domains.

 Note: in proper Regex, you should ‘escape’ the dots (\.), but since a dot matches any character and the likelihood and impact of a false match is negligible, I sometimes leave them out to keep it simple.

 IMPORTANT: do NOT start or end the expression with a vertical bar ( | ) use them only between domains.

 What made me an expert about spam?

-My name is Mike Sullivan; I am a Google Analytics Certified professional, and a Top Contributor in the Google Analytics community forum.
+My name is Mike Sullivan; I have an engineering degree, and worked for decades in I.T. and software development.
+I was a Google Analytics Certified professional, and a Top Contributor in the Google Analytics community forum when spam became a problem.
 I have been working extensively with the Google Analytics API since 2010, providing customized reporting solutions.
 I founded Analytics Edge in 2013, making a suite of free and inexpensive Excel report automation add-ins and connectors.

 Spam was hounding my customers, so I dug into the problem with all the tools at my disposal and thought I’d share what I learned.
 I wrote this Definitive Guide, coining the term “ghost referrals”, to help resolve the confusion surrounding the various spam types and the different techniques required to deal with them.